Seeking Appointments is Costing You Sales, by Sharon-Drew Morgen

 • assessed their risk and found it manageable,

 you’re discarding highly qualified prospects (40%) who won’t take a meeting but could use your help.
-By focusing on the Sell Side and overlooking the Buy Side decision process, you’re missing your sweet spot: helping people as they fumble through their factors to determine if their risk of going ‘outside’ (to buy something, to bring in a consultant, etc.) is worth the disruption that bringing in something new causes.
+By overlooking the Buy Side decision process, you’re missing your sweet spot: helping people as they fumble through their factors to determine if their risk of going ‘outside’ (to buy something, to bring in a consultant, etc.) is worth the disruption that bringing in something new causes.

 Turns out that risk is the deciding factor if someone buys, not need; defining and controlling for it constitutes 70% of their decision path!
 And this must occur before they can buy anything, regardless of need.